The Names of the Twelve Tribes of

 amber the color of olive oil,

-tribe which was
+appropriate for a tribe which was

 known for its olive oil production.